sben-ela/Inception/README.md

 Resource Management:
 The Docker daemon is responsible for managing resources such as containers, images, volumes, and networks on the host machine.
 It communicates with container runtimes (e.g., containerd) for certain operations.

+## Docker Hub:

+Public Registry: Docker Hub is a public Docker registry managed by Docker, Inc. It is a centralized and public repository for sharing and discovering Docker images globally.
+Images on Docker Hub are publicly accessible, and anyone can search for, pull, and use images hosted on Docker Hub without authentication.

+Official Images: Docker Hub hosts a collection of "official images" that are maintained by Docker, Inc., and are considered reliable and well-maintained.
+These images cover a wide range of popular software applications, base operating systems, and development tools.

+Collaboration Platform: Docker Hub serves as a collaboration platform for the Docker community, allowing users to share their custom images, collaborate on open-source projects, and discover pre-built images for various software stacks.

+## Docker Registry:

+Generic Term: "Docker Registry" is a generic term that refers to any server or service that stores and manages Docker images.
+Docker Hub is one specific implementation of a Docker registry, but there are other registries as well.

+Private Registries: Organizations may choose to set up their private Docker registries to store and manage custom images internally.
+Private registries provide control over access, security, and image distribution within an organization.
+Docker allows users to use public registries (like Docker Hub) or set up their private registries.

+Docker Trusted Registry (DTR): Docker Trusted Registry is an enterprise-grade, commercially supported private registry solution provided by Docker, Inc. It offers additional features such as image signing, content trust, and integration with Docker Enterprise.
+* A Guide to Docker Private Registry : "https://www.baeldung.com/ops/docker-private-registry"